tjmahr/dissertation/docs/23-mispronunciations-notebook.md

 other curves.
 This is consistent with the intercept effect: The curve is higher than the others on average, but it doesn't show any differences in shape.

+(ref:unfam-peaks-by-age) Growth curve peaks by age for mispronunciation trials starting on the unfamiliar image.

 <div class="figure" style="text-align: center">
 <img src="23-mispronunciations-notebook_files/figure-html/unfam-peaks-by-age-1.png" alt="(ref:unfam-peaks-by-age)" width="50%" />